paulidealiste/GeometricShank/README.md

   <span style="font-size: 0.9em; color: grey;">Geometric shank one and only window. a) toolbar; b) inut text area; c) cut-up panel d) results panel.</span>
 </p>

+Draft of the User manual is available from this repository and is situated in the folder ./outward.

 ### Project status and downloads

 Open-source and forever free, this companion is in its infancy and hopefully will see many more iterations.
 If there is a contributing impulse to this DADA, William Burroughs and Brion Gysin hommage all forms and shapes of help are welcome.